araobp/unity-sabae/README.md

 I have been enjoying [Construction Simulator](https://www.bau-simulator.de/en) on Nintendo Switch Lite over the past year.

 This project is to study how such a simulator can be developed on Unity.
-Sabae-city has been kindly providing a free 3D model of the city in SketchUp format.
+Sabae city in Japan has been kindly providing a free 3D model of the city in SketchUp format.
 I use it as a starting point for this study.

 ## Demo